saddalajaganmohanreddy/Emotion-Detector-Using-Python-OpenCV-With-DL-Model/README.md

-Got it 👍 You don’t want the full code again inside the README, just the **theoretical explanation** (steps + description).
-Here’s a clean **theory-based README.md** for your GitHub repo:

----

-# 🎭 Real-Time Emotion Detector
+ 🎭 Real-Time Emotion Detector

 This project demonstrates how to build a **real-time emotion detection system** using **Python, OpenCV, and a pre-trained deep learning model**.
 It captures your webcam feed, detects faces, and predicts emotions with percentage probabilities — all running locally on your computer.

 ---

-## 📚 Features
+ 📚 Features

 * Detects human faces using **Haarcascade Classifier**
 * Predicts **7 emotions**: Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral